jackbuehner/gmail-dark-modifications/README.md

 - red compose button
 - translucent search bar
 - colorful inbox, starred, and snooze icons in sidebar
-- sidebar selected item has no rounded corners

 Do you have issues or suggestions?
 Submit an issue on the [issues tab](https://github.com/jackbuehner/gmail-dark-modifications/issues)